 Commonly reported side effects of C1 esterase inhibitor (human) include: headache.
 Other side effects include: abdominal pain, nausea, vomiting, and muscle spasm.
 See below for a comprehensive list of adverse effects.

 Applies to C1 esterase inhibitor (human): intravenous powder for solution

 Other dosage forms:

 Along with its needed effects, C1 esterase inhibitor (human) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking C1 esterase inhibitor (human):

-- difficulty with swallowing
+- difficulty swallowing

 - fast heartbeat

-- general tiredness and weakness
+- unusual tiredness or weakness